Eclectic Ecologist

 I am very concerned about adverse climate change and the rapid loss of biodiversity.

 I am particularly interested in technologies that enable the rapid and accurate identification of species and the efficient acquisition of high quality biological records.
-These include Identikit®, on-line multi-access, taxon identification keys; DNA based biodiversity assessment and soundscape ecology, especially avian bioacoustics.
+These include Identikit, digital multi-access taxon identification keys; DNA based biodiversity assessment and soundscape ecology, especially avian bioacoustics.

 I wish to play my part in helping us all to understand the changing state of nature.